alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 Our aim is to adjust the Weight matrices in all the layers so that the Softmax output reflects the Target Vector for the set of training inputs.

-For this we need to find the derivative of Loss function wrto weights, that is to get the gradient of the loss function wrto weight.
-We then use that gradient matrix to minimise the Loss function iteratively using the gradient descent algorithm.
+For this we need to find the derivative of Loss function with respect to weights, that is to get the gradient of the loss function with respect to weight.
+We then use that gradient matrix to minimize the Loss function iteratively using the gradient descent algorithm.

 This is a bit involved mathematically and various authors give various ways.
-There are many terms and concepts that can trip somone who has not touched maths for sometime or done these parts or paid specific attention to these parts.
+There are many terms and concepts that can trip someone who has not touched maths for some time or done these parts or paid specific attention to these parts.

 # The Maths you Need for Back Propogation
 ## and the Maths you probably don't

-Truth is that to understand this correctly, as in dealing with  higher dimensional weight matrices,you need a good understanding of index convetions when writing Matrices,and how these translate to Matrices.
-Also a few other topics given below.However with some understanding you can understand the concepts easily.
+Truth is that to understand this correctly, as in dealing with  higher dimensional weight matrices, you need a good understanding of index conventions when writing Matrices, and how these translate to Matrices.
+Also, a few other topics are given below.
+However, with some understanding, you can understand the concepts easily.
 Also many do not bother to understand at all, as we have beautiful Keras or Tensorflow abstractions.
-But to try to improve,this understanding would be necessary.
+But to try to improve, this understanding would be necessary.

-There is a vast amount of articles and explanations, I will be referring mostly to few highly quoted articles here.Rest are all quoting from these few.
+There is a vast amount of articles and explanations, I will be referring mostly to a few highly quoted articles here.
+The rest are all quoting from these few.

-- Understand what **Scalar's, Vectors, Tensors** are, and that Vectors and Tensors are written as matrices and Vector is one dimenstion matrix whereas Tensor's are many dimensional usually.
+- Understand what **Scalar's, Vectors, Tensors** are and that Vectors and Tensors are written as matrices and Vector is one dimension matrix whereas Tensor's are many dimensional usually.
 (Technically a Vector is also a Tensor).
-After this you can forget about Tensors and think only of Vectors and Matrices and Scalar.
+After this, you can forget about Tensors and think only of Vectors Matrices and Scalar.
 Mostly just matrices.

-- That **linear algebra for matrices** that will be used is just poperties of matrix multiplication and addition that you already know.
-A linear equation of the form $$y= m*x +c$$ in matrix form used in neural network is $z_l = w_l* a_{l-1} + b_l$.
+- That **linear algebra for matrices** that will be used is just properties of matrix multiplication and addition that you already know.
+A linear equation of the form $$y= m*x +c$$ in matrix form used in a neural network is $z_l = w_l* a_{l-1} + b_l$.

 - The **Index notation for dealing with Vectors and Matrices** - [A Primer on Index Notation John Crimaldi]

 - **Matrix multiplication** plays a major part and there are some parts that may be confusing

-  - Example- **Dot Product** is defined only between Vectors, though many articles and tutorials will be using dot product.Since each row of a multidimenstional matrix acts like a Vector, the Numpy dot function(numpy.dot) works for matrix multiplication for non vectors as well.Technically **numpy matmul** is the right one to use for matrix multiplication. $np.dot(A,B)$ is same as $np.matmul(A,B)$.numpy.**Numpy einsum** is also used for dimensions more than two.
-If A and B are two dimenstional matrices $np.dot(A,B) = np.einsum('ij,jk->ik', A, B)$.
-And einsum is much easier than numpy.tensordot to work with.For Hadamard product **numpy.multiply**
+  - Example- **Dot Product** is defined only between Vectors, though many articles and tutorials will be using the dot product.
+Since each row of a multidimensional matrix acts like a Vector, the Numpy dot function(numpy.dot) works for matrix multiplication for non-vectors as well.
+Technically **numpy matmul** is the right one to use for matrix multiplication. $np.dot(A,B)$ is same as $np.matmul(A,B)$.numpy.**Numpy einsum** is also used for dimensions more than two.
+If A and B are two dimensional matrices $np.dot(A,B) = np.einsum('ij,jk->ik', A, B)$.
+And einsum is much easier than numpy.tensordot to work with.
+For Hadamard product **numpy.multiply**

-    There is no accepetd definition of matrix multiplication of dimensions higher than two!
+    There is no accepted definition of matrix multiplication of dimensions higher than two!

   - **Hadamard product**.
-It is a special case of element wise multiplication of matrices of same dimension.
+It is a special case of the element-wise multiplication of matrices of the same dimension.
 It is used in the magic of converting index notation to Matrix notation.
-You can survive without it,but you cannot conver to Matrix notation without understanding how.
-It is reffered in Michel Neilsen famous book [Neural Networks and Deep Learning Michel Neilsen] in writing out the Error of a layer wrto pervious layers.
+You can survive without it, but you cannot convert to Matrix notation without understanding how.
+It is referred to in Michel Neilsen's famous book [Neural Networks and Deep Learning Michel Neilsen] in writing out the Error of a layer with respect to previous layers.

-- Calculus, the concept of Derivatives,**Parial Derivatives, Gradient, Matrix Calculus, Jacobian Matrix**
+- Calculus, the concept of Derivatives, **Partial Derivatives, Gradient, Matrix Calculus, Jacobian Matrix**

   - That derivative of a function -the *derivative function* $f'(x)$, gives the slope or gradient of the function at any 'point'.
-As it is the rate of change of one variable wrto to another.
-Visaully, say for a function in 2D space , say a function representing a line segment, that means change in Y for a change in X - rise over run,slope.
+As it is the rate of change of one variable with respect to to another.
+Visually, say for a function in 2D space , say a function representing a line segment, that means change in Y for a change in X - rise over run,slope.

-  - For multi variable function, example a Vector function, we need the rate of change of many variables wrto to another, we do so via `Partial derivatives`  concept - notation $\partial$ ; and the gradient becomes a Vector of partial derivatives.
-To visualize this, picture a hill, or a functtion of x,y,z variables that can be plotted in a 3D space, a ball dropped on this hill or graph goes down this `gradient vector` .To get the *derivative function* $f'(x,y,z)$ to calculate this gradeint you need `multivariable calculus`, again something that you can ignore most of the time,except the slightly different rules while caluclating the derivative function.
+  - For multi variable function, example a Vector function, we need the rate of change of many variables with respect to to another, we do so via `Partial derivatives`  concept - notation $\partial$ ; and the gradient becomes a Vector of partial derivatives.
+To visualize this, picture a hill, or a function of x,y,z variables that can be plotted in a 3D space, a ball dropped on this hill or graph goes down this `gradient vector` .To get the *derivative function* $f'(x,y,z)$ to calculate this gradient you need `multivariable calculus`, again something that you can ignore most of the time,except the slightly different rules while calculating the derivative function.

   - Take this a notch further and we reach the Jacobian matrix.
-For a Vector of/containing multivariable functions, the partial derivatives wrto to say a Matrix or Vector of another function, gives a *Matrix of Partial Derivatives* called the `Jacobian Matrix`.
+For a Vector of/containing multivariable functions, the partial derivatives with respect to to say a Matrix or Vector of another function, gives a *Matrix of Partial Derivatives* called the `Jacobian Matrix`.
 And this is also a gradient matrix.
 It shows the 'slope' of the *derivative function* at a matrix of points.
-In our case the derivative of the Loss function (which is a scalar function) wrto Weights (matrix), can be calculated only via intermediate terms, that include the derivative of the Softmax output (Vector) with respect to inputs (matix) which is the Jacobian matrices.
+In our case the derivative of the Loss function (which is a scalar function) with respect to Weights (matrix), can be calculated only via intermediate terms, that include the derivative of the Softmax output (Vector) with respect to inputs (matrix) which is the Jacobian matrices.
 And that is matrix calculus.
 Again something that you can now ignore henceforth.

   - Knowing what a Jacobian is, and how it is calculated, you can blindly ignore it henceforth.
-The reason is that, most of the terms of the Jacobian evaluvate to Zero for Deep learning application, and ususally only the diagonal elements hold up, something which can be represneted by index notation. *"So it's entirely possible to compute the derivative of the softmax layer without actual Jacobian matrix multiplication ...the Jacobian of the fully-connected layer is sparse.- [The Softmax function and its derivative-Eli Bendersky]"*
+The reason is that, most of the terms of the Jacobian evaluate to Zero for Deep learning application, and usually only the diagonal elements hold up, something which can be represented by index notation. *"So it's entirely possible to compute the derivative of the softmax layer without actual Jacobian matrix multiplication ...the Jacobian of the fully-connected layer is sparse.- [The Softmax function and its derivative-Eli Bendersky]"*

     - Note -When you convert from Index notation to actual matrix notation, for example for implementation then you will need to understand how the index multiplication transforms to Matrix multiplication - transpose.
-Example from [The Matrix Calculus You Need For Deep Learning (Derivative wrto Bias) Terence,Jermy]
+Example from [The Matrix Calculus You Need For Deep Learning (Derivative with respect to Bias) Terence,Jermy]

 $$
 \frac{\partial z^2}{\partial w^2} = (1^{\rightarrow})^T* diag(a^1) =(a^{1})^T \quad